 I use a Dell Precision M3800 running Manjaro for private stuff and a company owned HP Elitebook 850 G7 running Fedora 36 for work.
 I’m mostly working from home these days, but I don’t use an external keyboard or monitor.
 As far as peripherals are concerned, I use an old SteelSeries Siberia 200 headset and a 4TB Seagate external hard drive.
 Once in a while I also use a wireless mouse that keeps hanging around at home.

 My current phone’s a Pixel 4a 5G that I got in 03/2021 when my wife inherited my LG G7 ThinQ after her beloved Sony phone died.
 The Pixel’s a great phone and I got so used to gesture navigation that using other phones feels somehow off now.

 My terminals all use Oh My Zsh with Powerlevel10k and I’m using Code OSS and VS Code with the JetBrains Mono typeface as my primary editor.
-I’m currently using the Tokyo Night theme, but my all-time favourite theme is Plastic.
+I’m currently using the Tokyo City theme, but my all-time favourite theme is Plastic.
 I also use Neovim whenever I need to edit files in a terminal.

 The VS Code extensions I use the most are:

 …there’ a bunch of others like “XYZ language support” (PostCSS, TOML, etc.) or Tailwind CSS IntelliSense too, but they’re not really going to be of much interest to anyone.

 I’m using both Firefox Dev.
 Edition and Edge as browsers currently, but I also used Brave in the past (which I liked a lot actually).
 All my browsers use my custom start page to have everything important right at my fingertips.
 I use Firefox as my main browser and my browser extensions are pretty basic: